There are currently no products in the cart.

 So what is the correct dose for this superfood supplement?

 The range varies significantly with some physicians recommending doses as low as 1 gram a day and others as high as 4 grams per day.
-Excess Omega-3 can lead to excess bleeding stemming from clotting issues, and in Plastic Surgery we usually recommend stopping it a week or two before surgery.
+Too much Omega-3 can cause clotting issues, which can, in turn, lead to excess bleeding — in the Plastic Surgery field, we usually recommend stopping it a week or two before surgery.